5. DIAGNOSTIC EVALUATION

 In men with GCTs, orchidectomy represents the standard of care as pathological studies describe multifocal and/or adjacent GCNIS in 20-30% of patients [60].
 Testis sparing surgery when feasible, may be considered in synchronous bilateral tumours or in tumours in solitary testis [61].
 In these settings, at least two additional testicular biopsies should be taken to exclude GCNIS [62].

-Testis-sparing surgery (TSS) is a valid treatment option in men with interstitial cell or benign testicular tumours and may prevent hypogonadism and infertility in young men.
+Testis-sparing surgery is a valid treatment option in men with interstitial cell or benign testicular tumours and may prevent hypogonadism and infertility in young men.
 These tumours are often small although larger lesions may be difficult to differentiate from GCT.

 In both settings, TSS should be offered together with frozen section examination (FSE).
-Frozen section examination has shown to be reliable and highly concordant with final histopathology in expert hands, with a 99% and 96% of sensitivity and specificity respectively and 98% and 97% of PPV and NPV, respectively [71].
+Frozen section examination has shown to be reliable and highly concordant with final histopathology in expert hands, with a 99% and 96% of sensitivity and specificity, respectively, and 98% and 97% of PPV and NPV, respectively [63].
 In cases of discordance between FSE and final pathology delayed orchiectomy may be required.

 5.4.3.
 Insertion of testicular prosthesis